SuB1X-Coin/documentation/guides/mn_setup_hot_cold_wallet.md

-# Rupaya Hot + Cold wallet MasterNode setup guide
+# SUB1X Hot + Cold wallet MasterNode setup guide

 > This is a community contributed guide.
 Feel free to suggest improvements via Issues or opening Pull Requests.
 Thank you!

 > The guide takes the time to explain not just _How_ but also _Why_ we do certain things.
-By using Linux for the hot wallet you'll have the opportunity to expand your knowledge into the open source, highly available and performat operating system that powers the Internet.
+By using Linux for the hot wallet you'll have the opportunity to expand your knowledge from the open source, highly available and performat operating system that powers the Internet.
 I'll close this though with a quote by Benjamin Franklin: "An investment in knowledge pays the best interest"

 > It's very common in this industry for scammers to offer "help" via remote screen sharing(TeamViewer, Skype, Zoom, WebEx, etc).
-They will use nicknames like `Masternode Helper`, `Masternode Support`, `Cryptopia Support` and will be very nice and helpful to you.
-At least until they manage to run a command like `dumpprivkey`, `sendtoaddress` and your funds will be gone, adios, sayonara.
+They will use nicknames like `Masternode Helper`, `Masternode Support`, `Cryptopia Support` and initially will seem good in their intentions.
+That is, until they manage to run a command like `dumpprivkey`, `sendtoaddress` and your funds will be gone, adios, sayonara.
 Please be aware and stay safe!

 **!!!
-This guide is for setting up a new MasterNode using the new (dark theme) Rupaya v4 wallet and chain !!!**
+This guide is for setting up a new MasterNode using the new (dark theme) SUB1X v1 wallet and chain !!!**

 ---

 ## Setup overview

 ### Hot Wallet
-In this guide, we refer to **Hot** wallet as the Rypaya wallet (Linux or Windows) that is running on the MasterNode server, with public IP address on it, providing services to the blockchain network for which it's rewarded with coins.
+In this guide, we refer to **Hot** wallet as the SUB1X instance (Linux or Windows) that is running on the MasterNode server, with public IP address on it, providing services to the blockchain network for which it's rewarded with coins.
-It's **Hot** because it's out on the public internet 24/7, directly accessible on the peer-to-peer port (TCP **9020**), much more vulnerable than a **Cold** wallet.
+It's **Hot** because it's out on the public internet 24/7, directly accessible on the peer-to-peer port (TCP **5721**), which makes it much more vulnerable than a **Cold** wallet.
 That's why we are running it with a balance of 0 coins.

 It's strongly recommended not to run a MasterNode Hot wallet at home!
 See a list of reasons [here](mn_dont_do_this_at_home.md).

 ### Cold Wallet
-On the other side, the **Cold** wallet (Windows, OSX, Linux) holds the RUPX collateral (**10,000** RUPX) and is used to enable the MasterNode server and collect rewards for its services.
+On the other side, the **Cold** wallet (Windows, OSX, Linux) holds the SUB1X collateral (**20** SUB1X) and is used to enable the MasterNode server and collect rewards for the services it performs.

-This is normally run at home, behind firewall, without direct connectivity from the internet, making it a more secure wallet.
-Once the MasterNode is enabled.
-The local wallet can then be stopped and MasterNode rewards will still show up on the next wallet start and sync.
+This is normally run at home, behind a firewall, without direct connectivity from the internet, making it a more secure wallet.
+Once the MasterNode is enabled, the local wallet can then be stopped and MasterNode rewards will still show up when the wallet is next opened and synced to the latest block.

 ---

 We are going to setup the Hot wallet first.
-This will reduce the overall time as the Hot wallet will sync the blockchain while we setup the Cold wallet.
+This will reduce the overall time as the Hot wallet will sync to the blockchain while we setup the Cold wallet.
 It also requires less back-and-forth between the two.

 ## **Hot** MasterNode VPS Setup(Part 1) with Linux CLI only wallet

-This will run 24/7 and provide services to the network via TCP port **9020** for which it will be rewarded with coins.
+This will run 24/7 and provide services to the network via TCP port **5721** for which it will be rewarded with coins.
 It will run with an empty wallet reducing the risk of loosing the funds in the event of an attack.

 ### 1. Get a VPS server from a provider like Vultr, DigitalOcean, Linode, Amazon AWS, etc.